-We are taking applications for Fall/Winter 2018.
+We are taking applications for Spring and Summer of 2019.
 Apply today!
-The Summer Internship application is closed.
+The Fall Internship application is closed.

 The John Locke Foundation uses paid interns throughout the year.
 Candidates should be undergraduates, regardless of major, recent graduates, or graduate students who have a strong commitment to individual liberty, limited government, private property and free markets.